DeenSooky/XML_Challenge/README.md

 - Python 3.x
 - `lxml` library for XML parsing and schema validation

-To install the required dependencies, use the following command:

-- pip install -r requirements.txt

 ## Setup Instructions

 1. Clone this repository or download the Projects folder.